addania/coding/src/pages/Best_Practices.md

 > **Reduce lines of code**

-Always strive for efficiency - less lines of code, less reading, less maintaining
+Always strive for efficiency - less lines of code, less reading, less maintenance

 > **Do not define a function within a function**